jemdhb/QAA/QAA_lab_notebook.md

 --outFileNamePrefix 34_mouse_aln/
 ```

 Not completely obvious to you, dear reader :book:?
 I read in the R2 file twice.
-Thankfully only have of my data was useless and had to be reran
+Thankfully only half of my data was useless and had to be reran.

 ### Rerunning STAR aln